What to do when you test positive for coronavirus

 As tests become more readily available, we will see an increase in positive coronavirus cases.
 The more people we test, the more will test positive (and negative).
 But what happens if you get diagnosed with a positive case of coronavirus?
 Your first instinct may be to panic.
 Please don’t!
 In most cases, a care plan for someone that is diagnosed with coronavirus doesn’t look too different than what it would for someone that has a common cold or the flu.

 How do I get tested?

 Patients must have an order from their doctor.
-If you do not have a primary care provider and would like to be evaluated for coronavirus, please schedule a telehealth visit with one of our medical providers.
+If you do not have a primary care provider and would like to be evaluated for coronavirus, please schedule an appointment with one of our medical providers.

 Village Health Partners is a designated testing site for coronavirus.
 Our team has been working diligently over the past week and has tested over 190 patients.
 We will continue to provide tests for patients that meet the following criteria:

 - Patients must have an order from their doctor.
-Schedule a telehealth visit here .
+Schedule a visit here.